 The tape cannot be stopped nor can any section be replayed.
 Therefore, listen carefully.
 If you have any questions or if you cannot hear this tape clearly, please raise your hand now.

 Turn the page and continue with Section One.

 PRACTICE LISTENING COMPREHENSION MULTIPLE-CHOICE TEST QUESTIONS

-1. Listen carefully to the following conversation to determine an appropriate response to the question that follows.
-You will hear the conversation twice.
+1. Listen carefully to the following monologue.
+You will hear the monologue twice.

 (You will hear:)